 In order to maintain consistency with existing environment variable names and to avoid possible confusion (per Lynn's suggestion), we should use GDML_SCHEMA_DIR to point to the correct directory.
 This will need to be made part of the g4 packaging procedure.
 Since we can't make a new g4 before the next beta, however, we'll need to put this into the larcore table file for now.

-#10 Updated by Lynn Garren about 6 years ago
+#10 Updated by Lynn Garren over 6 years ago

 - Status changed from Feedback to Resolved

 - % Done changed from 0 to 100

 larcore now explicitly sets up geant4 and defines GDML_SCHEMA_DIR.
 This is a temporary hack that will stay in place until larsoft uses a version of geant4 which defines GDML_SCHEMA_DIR.

 The files in gdml/GDMLSchema are not installed and should be removed from the release, although I have not done that.

 #11 Updated by Erica Snider over 6 years ago

 The GDML_SCHEMA_DIR hack will not work because the GDML parser assumes that the schema directory is relative to the GDML file directory.
 Until we have a work-around for this problem, we will need to use the local installed version of the schema files.